genesis-one-seven/xahl-node/README.md

 ## How to UPDATE from older scripts like go140point6

-older versions, where the allow list was saved in `/etc/nginx/sites-available/xahau` WILL need saving FIRST, (as we now have a unified allowlist file)
+older versions, where the allow list needed 2 blocks and needed to be saved in `/etc/nginx/sites-available/xahau` WILL need saving FIRST, (as we now have a unified allowlist file)

+using this command, will allow you to access those, and save them else where, so you can re-input them

         sudo nano /etc/nginx/sites-available/xahau

-to open them into nano, or you what maybe useful as you can scroll easier is to
+which opens them with the nano program, or alternativily if you have MANY to save, this method can be useful as this can make scrolling/copying easier,

         sudo cat /etc/nginx/sites-available/xahau

-now you can either write down your ip allow list manually, or copy and paste them into another notepad, where you can copy and paste them back into the auto generated nginx_allowlist.conf when install has finished.
+now you can either write down your ip allow list manually, or copy and paste them into another notepad,

+if you only have a few, you are able to enter these within the setup script, but this is one at a time,

+so if there are many, you can wait till after the setup has finished, and copy and paste them into the auto generated `nginx_allowlist.conf` file (using nano for example)

+remembering to issue the command `nginx -s reload` after you alter that file

 ## Clone the repo and Install